makrai/notes/qian21-audition-health.md

 # Abstract

-* we have witnessed the power of 5G, Internet of Things, big data, computer vision, and artificial intelligence in applications of epidemiology modeling, drug and/or vaccine finding and designing, fast CT screening, and quarantine management.
-On the other hand, relevant studies in exploring the capacity of
+* we have witnessed the power of 5G, Internet of Things, big data, computer vision, and artificial intelligence in applications of epidemiology modeling, drug and/or vaccine finding and designing, fast CT screening, and quarantine management
-* we propose a novel multitask speech corpus for COVID-19 research usage.
-We
+* we propose a novel multitask speech corpus for COVID-19 research usage
   * 51 confirmed COVID-19 patients’ in-the-wild speech data in Wuhan city,
   * three-category classification: sleep quality, fatigue, and anxiety
 * baseline: both classic machine learning methods and SOTA deep learning